1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Say How You Feel

-You don’t have to stay positive all the time.
+You do not need to be positive most of the time.
 Feeling upset is normal.

 Try: